 What is Giant pine scale?

-Giant pine scale (Marchalina hellenica) is a tiny pest insect found on the trunk and branches of pine, fir and spruce trees.
-Living in large numbers, it sucks sap from the host tree, eventually killing it.
+Giant pine scale (Marchalina hellenica) is a tiny pest insect that feeds exclusively on plants from the pine family, such as pines, firs and spruces.
+In large numbers, it sucks sap from the host tree, leaves sticky secretions on trunks and the ground, and eventually kills the tree.

-The insects spread by crawling between host trees or moving within infected plant material (such as pinecones, mulch and branches), gardening equipment and machinery.
-They also stick to the feet of feeding birds, who then unwittingly transport them to a new host tree.
+The insects spread by crawling between host trees and infected plant material (such as pinecones, mulch and branches), and machinery.
+Human activity has also been known to be a particular spread risk with the pest insect able to latch onto clothes, shoes, bike tyres, or pets.

-Giant pine scale produces a distinctive white, cotton-like wax secretion, making infected trees easy to spot.
+Giant pine scale (GPS) produces a distinctive white, cotton-like wax secretion, making infected trees easy to spot.

 Why is it a threat?